-Your student may choose to leave their medication in their backpack at all times and carry it to and from school.
-You may also choose for the student to turn the medication in at the end of each school day to ensure it stays at school.
-Lastly, you may choose to leave a back up medication in the office should the student not have their medication with them.
-If you decline to leave a back up medication and the student does not have their necessary medication with them when needed urgently the school will call 911 first and then notify the student's emergency contacts.
+- Student may choose to leave their medication in their backpack at all times and carry it to and from school; - Student may choose to turn the medication in at the end of each school day to ensure it stays at school; - Student may choose to leave back-up medication in the office.

+Should the student not have their medication with them, and if the student has declined to leave a back up medication in the office, and the student urgently needs the medication, the school will call 911 first and then notify the student's emergency contacts.

-If you do not want your student to self-carry their medication will be kept in the main office for a middle school teacher to access in the case of an emergency.
+If a parent does not want their child to self-carry, then the medication will be kept in the main office for a middle school teacher to access in the case of an emergency.